sumandas0/portfolio/content/posts/system/raft-paxos.md

 ---
-title: "Raft and Paxos"
+title: "Raft and Paxos : A technical walkthrough"
-date: 2025-06-09
+date: 2025-03-29
 draft: false
-tags: ["distributed system","raft","consensus"]
+tags: ["distributed-system","raft","consensus"]
-categories: ["distributed system"]
+categories: ["distributed-system"]
 summary: "Distributed systems face a fundamental challenge: how can multiple nodes agree on a single value or state when faced with failures, network partitions, and concurrent operations?
 This is where consensus algorithms come into play."
 ---